Allison Brannon

 Allison Brannon, LCSW is a Licensed Clinical Social Worker in Denver, CO.
-She specializes in ADHD, life transitions, grief and loss, personal boundaries, and navigating life transitions.
+She specializes in ADHD, couples with ADHD, grief and loss, personal boundaries, and self esteem.

-Due to not having office space, Allison offers online only therapy sessions.
-If you want to use insurance, she will route you through one of several companies she contracts with who handle insurance billing, or you can contact her about sliding scale or private pay.
+Allison offers online sessions only.
+If you want to use insurance, she will route you through a company she contracts with who handles insurance billing.
+You can also contact her about sliding scale or private pay.
+Allison can usually see you within 24-48 hours

 ADHD - Skill-building and support around organizational challenges, distracted attention, procrastination; building and maintaining healthy routines and structure